Sell your

 Values vary enormously — from under $50 for common 19th-century atlas plates to tens of thousands for rare 16th or 17th-century maps of significant regions.
 The main factors are: the cartographer and their importance, the date and edition, the geographic subject (some regions are far more collected than others), rarity, and condition.

-How do you determine what a map is worth?
+How do you decide what to offer?

-What kinds of maps are you interested in buying?
+What kinds of maps do you buy?

 What if my map isn't particularly valuable?